automainint/laplace/README.md

 Tests will be created if `LAPLACE_ENABLE_TESTING` or `LAPLACE_ENABLE_COVERAGE` is `ON`.

-To build only the dependencies set `LAPLACE_ENABLE_EXE` to `OFF`.
+To build only dependencies set `LAPLACE_ENABLE_EXE` to `OFF`.

 ##  Hacking
 If you want to build the source code by hand, follow the instructions below:
-- Use `tools/build-deps.py` to build the dependencies.
+- Use `tools/build-deps.py` to build dependencies.
-- Use `tools/gen-gl.py` to generate the OpenGL interface files.
+- Use `tools/gen-gl.py` to generate OpenGL interface files.
-- Use `tools/embed.py` to generate the embedded data source files.
+- Use `tools/embed.py` to generate embedded data source files.

 ```shell
 cd tools